 One of the best things to do in London’s Leicester Square is visit the amazing bronze statues that you can get up close with and take photos!
-The Leicester Square Statues are famous stars of film in immortalised in bronze in and around the square.
+The Leicester Square Statues are famous stars of film immortalised in bronze in and around the square.
 The installation has been in London since February 2020 and is still being added to.
-Some of the words best loved film characters and iconic scenes have been brought to life!
-Meet the Mary Poppins statue, Sit next to Paddington bear and eat lunch, Sit in the throne chair from Game of Thrones or stroke Clifford the big red dog.
+Some of the words best-loved film characters and iconic scenes have been brought to life!
+Meet the Mary Poppins statue, Sit next to Paddington Bear and eat lunch, Sit in the throne chair from Game of Thrones or stroke Clifford the big red dog.

 Its a great thing to do in Leicester square and great fun for children and film lovers alike.
 Lets explore the characters and scenes in the square and get up close to some of the unique statues in London.

 The best thing to do in Leicester Square is the Leicester Square film Statues for a day out in London, Instagrammable installations of film character bronze statues with the free audio tour!

 The free film Statue Trail features film and movie characters from the most loved films all around the square.
 The film attraction depicts fantastic movie history and you can share it with all your family and friends in London.
 If you scan the bar code on the board, you can listen to a free audio tour you using just your phone!
 This free must-see film attraction shows “Scenes in the Square” which are even brought to life at night with lighting.